Armstrong and Miller (TV series)

 Armstrong and Miller – later retitled The Armstrong and Miller Show – is a comedy sketch television show that aired between 1997 and 2001 featuring Alexander Armstrong and Ben Miller, known together as Armstrong and Miller.
 Following a series on the Paramount Comedy Channel in 1997, a further three were made for Channel 4.

 The duo moved to BBC One in 2007 with The Armstrong & Miller Show.

 Production

 Four series were produced by Absolutely Productions.
 The first series was made for the Paramount Comedy Channel, the subsequent three series were broadcast on Channel 4 (Series 2 was also repeated on Paramount).
 The title was Armstrong and Miller for the first two series, and The Armstrong and Miller Show for the last two.

 DVD release

-Only series 4 has been released on DVD.
+The fourth series has been released on DVD.